JanneMattila/some-questions-and-some-answers/q&a/apim.md

 headers with CORS preflight request.
 Preflight request is done as `OPTIONS` request ([Preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request)).

-Above of course means that CORS Policy cannot work on `Product` scope if it's passed in the header.
-And since browser won't send custom headers APIM cannot know what is that `Product` and cannot process that CORS policy.
+Above of course means that CORS Policy cannot work on `Product` scope **if** it's passed in the header.
+It doesn't work since browser won't send custom subscription header and therefore APIM cannot know the target `Product` and thus cannot process CORS policy from that scope then.

-Fix of course is pretty simple: Either put policy to other scopes (Global, API or API operation) **or** then pass it in the url instead of the header.
+Fix of course is pretty simple:

+- Either put policy to other scopes (Global, API or API operation)

+**or**

+- Pass subscription key in the url and not in the header

 ## Policies